Warrington Borough Council

 Warrington Borough Council is the local authority of the Borough of Warrington, a local government district in the ceremonial county of Cheshire, England.
 Warrington has had a borough council since 1847, which has been reformed on several occasions.
 Since 1998 the council has been a unitary authority, being a district council which also performs the functions of a county council.

 The council has been under Labour majority control since 2011.
 It meets at Warrington Town Hall and has its main offices at 1 Time Square.

+In 2026, the council became part of the Cheshire and Warrington Combined Authority.

 History

 The town of Warrington was made a municipal borough in 1847, governed by a body formally called the "mayor, aldermen and burgesses of the borough of Warrington", generally known as the corporation, town council or borough council.
 This first incarnation of the borough council replaced an earlier body of improvement commissioners which had governed the town since 1813.
 From its creation in 1847 the borough straddled Lancashire and Cheshire, with the county boundary being the River Mersey; the town centre and most of the built-up area was on the north bank of the river in Lancashire, but the borough also included the built-up parts of Latchford on the south bank of the river in Cheshire.

 In 1889 boroughs which straddled county boundaries were placed entirely in the county which had the majority of the population, and so the part of the borough south of the Mersey was transferred from Cheshire to Lancashire.
 The borough boundaries were subsequently enlarged on several occasions, notably in 1890, 1933 and 1954.

 In 1900 Warrington was made a county borough, making it independent from Lancashire County Council, whilst remaining part of Lancashire for ceremonial purposes.

 The borough was substantially enlarged in 1974, taking in a number of surrounding parishes from both Lancashire and Cheshire, including Lymm, which had been a separate urban district.
 The enlarged borough was transferred from Lancashire to Cheshire and was redesignated as a non-metropolitan district, with Cheshire County Council providing county-level services.

 The borough council regained control of county-level functions 24 years later in 1998.
 The way this change was implemented was by creating a new non-metropolitan county called Warrington covering the borough, but with no separate county council.
 Instead, the existing borough council took on county council functions, making it a unitary authority.
 It remains part of Cheshire for ceremonial purposes.

+In February 2026, the council became part of the Cheshire and Warrington Combined Authority.